OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_entites_can_interact.md

 Based on the information we have already about the data we need for the transformation, it’s pretty easy to determine the execution frequency.
 The total number of entities/objects is known at this time.
 (It may be an estimation).
 Therefore, we can guess how often this might run.
 Keep in mind that we previously discussed how often we suspect the data to be changed.
 This leads to transparency, which gives a good idea of the costs of this code.

 Keep in mind that the main goal is to keep things simple.
 A System/Engine should do one job.
 As the variety of components defines the data type of the Entity.
-And the combination of System's/Engines defines the actual game behavior.
-Therefore you do not need to write diagrams, blueprints, pseudo-code, or anything.
-You maybe even be able just to write the engine in one goal.
+And the combination of Systems/Engines defines the actual game behavior.
+Therefore you do not need to write diagrams, blueprints, pseudo-code or anything.
+You may even be able to just write the engine as one goal.
 It is recommended to do those steps even in your mind before you write your system.

 > **IMPORTANT:** When the data changes, the problem changes.
 Therefore, we have to properly evaluate with the descriptive method the possible outcome and maybe change the implementation.